ivy-llc/ivy/docs/overview/deep_dive/docstring_examples.rst

     my_func(x1, prod, False, True, [0, 1, 2])
     my_func(x2, var, True, False, 1)

-It doesn’t matter how the variations are combined for the examples, as long as every variation for every argument is included in the examples.
+It doesn't matter how the variations are combined for the examples, as long as every variation for every argument is included in the examples.
-These three examples procedurally go through the variations from left to right for each argument, but this doesn’t need to be the case if you think other combinations make more sense for the examples.
+These three examples procedurally go through the variations from left to right for each argument, but this doesn't need to be the case if you think other combinations make more sense for the examples.

 You can also add more examples if you think some important use cases are missed, this is just a lower limit on the examples that should be included in the docstring!